carnegie-dpb/evanslab/README.md

-# evanslab
+# evanslab-java
-Code written for Evans Lab analysis.
+Code written for Evans Lab analysis, in the package edu.carnegiescience.dpb.evanslab.